hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 - Having a core piece of the codebase that only a few engineers feel confident changing is a "bus-risk".
-- Having a core piece of the codebase that engineers do not feel confident changing leads to code stagnation, clever hacks, and ultimately devious bugs.
+- Having a core piece of the codebase that engineers do not feel confident changing leads to code stagnation, clever hacks, hard to understand behaviors, and ultimately devious bugs.
 - Beyond the maintenance risks, there may be opportunities to create customer value that are not pursued because of the team's aversion to changing this hard to modify areas of the code base.